chrisburnell/chrisburnell.com/_posts/2015-03-12-theming-pinboard.md

 </style>
 {% endhighlight %}

 <aside>I actually wish that the way in which styles are saved and stored could be improved—after switching to [git](http://git-scm.com), I have a tendency to want to add versioning to all of my projects.
-If there was some sort of [Github Gist](https://gist.github.com) hook or something...
-[Let me know in the comments](#comments) if you know of anything like what I’m looking for!</aside>The injected CSS actually refreshes as well, à la [LiveReload](http://livereload.com), so you don’t need to refresh your browser when saving changes.
+If there was some sort of [Github Gist](https://gist.github.com) hook or something—Let me know [in the comments](#comments) if you know of anything like what I’m looking for!</aside>The injected CSS actually refreshes as well, à la [LiveReload](http://livereload.com), so you don’t need to refresh your browser when saving changes.
 The in-browser code editor isn’t terrible either; it’s running on [CodeMirror](http://codemirror.net).

 {% include heading.html id="brass-tacks" title="Good old Brass Tacks" %}

 You can either write the stylesheets yourself or choose from [their vast selection](https://userstyles.org/categories).
 If you do install a theme from that repository, the styles manager in the *Pinboard* plugin will actually be able to update from the author at the click of a link.
-You can even build upon and modify stylesheets which you’ve installed, but I’m unsure what happens if you modify the stylesheet and install an update ([let me know if you do!](#comments)).
-I took a look at a few of the top plugins available under the [*Pinboard* category](https://userstyles.org/styles/browse/pinboard) to see how other people were accomplishing their designs—what kind of selector overriding might be necessary, how easy is the markup to manipulate, etc. After tinkering with my own file for a few days and experimenting through daily use, I came up with what I think is a pretty decent, clean design.
+You can even build upon and modify stylesheets which you’ve installed, but I’m unsure what happens if you modify the stylesheet and install an update ([please comment if you do](#comments)).

+I took a look at a few of the top plugins available under the [*Pinboard* category](https://userstyles.org/styles/browse/pinboard) to see how other people were accomplishing their designs—what kind of selector overriding might be necessary, how easy is the markup to manipulate, etc.

+After tinkering with my own file for a few days and experimenting through daily use, I came up with what I think is a pretty decent, clean design:

 <figure>
     <a href="/images/content/pinboard-after@2x.png">